Building with Claude Episode 5

 The biggest single improvement was a logistics email.
 It went from 18/35 to 29/35 after we changed three things: pivoted the urgency from a 2027 deadline to an imminent July pilot, replaced a cross-industry case study with one from their own sector, and swapped consulting jargon for plain business language.

 Are synthetic personas a substitute for real market feedback?
 No. But they catch obvious mistakes before you burn real contacts.
+We now run them as a standard part of every outreach batch and every blog post.

 Update: the Batch 3 emails worked.
 We sent them on a Tuesday evening.
 By Wednesday morning, the reply monitor workflow caught an incoming email, classified it as "interested," auto-upgraded the pipeline entry from "Outreach" to "Discovery Call," set the temperature to "Hot," and alerted us.
 The CEO of a Dubai events agency wrote back: "Would love to explore further."
 Twelve hours from cold email to qualified lead, with zero manual intervention until the human step of replying.